-Back in the 1990’s, I took my first ever yoga class.
+Back in the early 1990’s, I took my first ever yoga class.

 And I’ll never forget the feeling afterward.
 I knew immediately that it had helped me—especially the “Om” chant that closed out the session.

 I distinctly remember noticing that I could actually feel a change in my body and mind.

 I felt centered, relaxed, and at ease.
 My mind was no longer racing… I had clarity for the first time in weeks.
 And my whole body just felt “lighter.”